 The effect of the shift, however, was profound.
 Check it out!

 The summer became May 15 through August 14.
-Just a few days later is when teachers go back to school for in-service days, and students follow a short-time later.
+Teachers go back to school for in-service days in August, and students follow a short-time later.

 The fall became August 15 through November 14.
 It’s the time of the school year when everything gets done!
 It’s when planning for the following school year should begin!